Worst Mistakes Parents Make When Talking to Kids

 1. Talking Too Much

 When parents go on and on, kids tune them out.
 Researchers have shown that the human brain can keep only four “chunks” of information or unique ideas in short-term (active) memory at once.
-This amounts to about 30 seconds (or one or two sentences) of speaking.
+This amounts to about 30 seconds (or 1 or 2 sentences) of speaking.

 “If you do both ballet and softball this semester, you’ll have to go right from one to the other some nights.
 Let’s sit down and figure out if this makes sense for both you and me.”